-- 1. Allegation (complaint) or notice.
+- Allegation (complaint) or notice.

 - 2. Preliminary inquiry (initial strategy).

 - 3. Gatekeeper determination (earliest point).

-- 4. Notice of investigation and/or allegation (earliest point).
+- 4. Notice of investigation and/or allegation to the parties (earliest point).

 - 5. Strategize investigation.

 - 6. Formal comprehensive investigation.

-- 7. Witness interviews.
+- 7. Interviews of parties and witnesses.

 - 8. Evidence gathering.

-- 9. Analysis.
+- 9. Report Writing (including a review of the report by parties).

-- 10. Finding.
+- 10. Finding (followed by resolution and remedies).